knative/docs/docs/eventing/observability/accessing-traces.md

 # Accessing CloudEvent traces

-Depending on the request tracing tool that you have installed on your Knative Eventing cluster, see the corresponding section for details about how to visualize and trace your requests.
+Traces give us the big picture of how events traverse through the system and applications.
+Knative Eventing is instrumented with [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) which can emit traces to a multitude of different backends.

-## Before you begin
+## Backends

-You must have a Knative cluster running with the Eventing component installed.
-[Learn more](../install/README.md).
+### Jaeger V2

+Following [these instructions](https://github.com/jaegertracing/jaeger-operator?tab=readme-ov-file#jaeger-v2-operator) to setup Jaeger V2 on Kubernetes and access your traces.

-## Configuring tracing
+## Configuring Eventing Tracing

+You can update the configuration for tracing in using the [`config-observability` ConfigMap](https://github.com/knative/eventing/blob/main/config/core/configmaps/observability.yaml).

-With the exception of importers, the Knative Eventing tracing is configured through the `config-tracing` ConfigMap in the `knative-eventing` namespace.
+With the exception of importers, the Knative Eventing tracing is configured through the `config-observability` ConfigMap in the `knative-eventing` namespace.

 Most importers do _not_ use the ConfigMap and instead, use a static 1% sampling rate.

-You can use the `config-tracing` ConfigMap to configure the following Eventing components:
+You can use the `config-observability` ConfigMap to configure the following Eventing components:

  - Brokers
  - Triggers